-The Company's total net revenue has been presented in the following table (dollars in thousands):
+The Company's total revenue is presented in the following table (dollars in thousands):

 The Company provides care without charge to certain patients that qualify under its local charity care policy.
-The Company estimates that its costs of care provided under its charity care programs were approximately \$33,000 for the year ended December 31, 2022.
+The Company estimates that its costs of care provided under its charity care programs were approximately \$276,000 for the year ended December 31, 2023.
 The Company does not report a charity care patient's charges in revenue as it is the Company's policy not to pursue collection of amounts related to these patients, and, therefore, contracts with these patients do not exist.